BaoCaiH/flappy_term/README.md

 ## Why?

 What do you mean why?
 It's fun.
-Is there a better reason to make a game.
+Is there a better reason to make a game?
 Also, have you tried to implement a game loop from scratch, holyhell it's hard.
 So, appreciate whatever game engine you're using.

-Also, also, I saw [ThePrimeagen](https://www.youtube.com/@ThePrimeTimeagen) start doing a Tower Defense game in ASCII so I'm curious.
+Also, also, I saw [ThePrimeagen](https://www.youtube.com/@ThePrimeTimeagen) started doing a Tower Defense game in ASCII so I'm curious.

 ## ⚙️ Setup & 🚀 Launch

-1. Have go1.22.2 or higher I think also work
+1. Have `go1.22.2` or higher I think also works
 2. Clone this repo
 3. `go run main.go`